abhinav/git-spice/doc/includes/cli-reference.md

 ### gs branch delete

 ```
-gs branch (b) delete (d,rm) [<branch>] [flags]
+gs branch (b) delete (d,rm) [<branches> ...] [flags]
 ```

-Delete a branch
+Delete branches

-The deleted branch and its commits are removed from the stack.
+The deleted branches and their commits are removed from the stack.
-Branches above the deleted branch are rebased onto the next branch downstack.
+Branches above the deleted branches are rebased onto the next branches available downstack.

-A prompt will allow selecting the target branch.
+A prompt will allow selecting the target branch if none are provided.
-Provide a name as an argument to skip the prompt.

 **Arguments**

-* `branch`: Name of the branch to delete
+* `branches`: Names of the branches to delete

 **Flags**